We deliver improved outcomes and savings through innovation and collaboration.

 Identify the best way for fire and policing to work together in the future.

 The Policing and Crime Act 2017 provides a framework for joint working between emergency services.
 In Cambridgeshire, a memorandum of understanding on police/fire/ambulance joint working was signed in December 2017.
 A proposal for the Commissioner to take on the governance of fire was approved by the Home Secretary in March 2018.
-The Home Secretary’s decision is currently subject to legal challenge by Cambridgeshire and Peterborough Fire Authority.
+Following a series of legal challenges by Cambridgeshire and Peterborough Fire Authority the Home Secretary’s decision was upheld in the courts.
+However, owing to the time that had passed the Home Office has decided that it will need to revisit the issue after the PCC elections in May 2021.

 Work with partners to realise the benefits for community safety which can be derived from improved governance and integrated delivery.